Master of Chemistry (MChem)

-You will study a range of core modules in Years 1 and 2 which provide a solid foundation in the subject, with the opportunity to take an extra optional module 'Starting a Business'in Year 2.
+You will study a range of core modules in Years One and Two which provide a solid foundation in the subject.

 You will be assessed via a combination of examinations and coursework such as laboratory reports, presentations, posters and essays to monitor your progress and provide you with regular feedback.
 A minimum of 25% of each year’s grade is generated from coursework.
 However the majority of your grades for your third year will come from assessed work components that demonstrate the competencies that you develop during your placement, such as report writing and presentation skills.

-Your research project in Year 4 will contribute 50% towards your final year grade and will be appraised by a combination of assessments which may include a dissertation, presentation and viva.
-The final degree classification is determined by Year 1 (5%), Year 2 (20%), Year 3 (30%) and Year 4 (45%).
+Your research project in Year Four will contribute 50% towards your final year grade and will be appraised by a combination of assessments which may include a dissertation, presentation and viva.
+The final degree classification is determined by Year One (5%), Year Two (20%), Year Three (30%) and Year Four (45%).